Hanesbrands

 Hanesbrands Inc. is an American multinational clothing company based in Winston-Salem, North Carolina.
-It employs 65,300 people internationally.
-On September 6, 2006, the company and several brands were spun off by the Sara Lee Corporation.

-Hanesbrands owns several clothing brands, including Hanes, Playtex, Bali, L'eggs, Just My Size, Barely There, Wonderbra, Maidenform, Berlei, and Bonds.
+Employing 65,300 people internationally, it owns several clothing brands, including Hanes, Playtex, Bali, L'eggs, Just My Size, Barely There, Wonderbra, Maidenform, Berlei, and Bonds.
+The company was acquired by Gildan in 2025.

 History

 The original Hanes outlet store was housed in a room adjacent to their factory.
-Hanesbrands currently operates and owns around 220 Hanesbrands, Maidenform and Champion retail stores across the US.
-The company's flagship store is located in Winston-Salem, North Carolina and opened in summer 2008.
-Stores range in size from 2,500 to 17,000 square feet Hanesbrands has companies in various parts of Europe, including the United Kingdom, Italy, Germany, France and Spain.
+It currently operates and owns around 220 Hanesbrands, Maidenform and Champion retail stores across the US.

+On September 6, 2006, the company and several brands were spun off by the Sara Lee Corporation.
+Its flagship store is located in Winston-Salem, North Carolina and opened in summer 2008.

+Its stores range in size from 2,500 to 17,000 square feet Hanesbrands has companies in various parts of Europe, including the United Kingdom, Italy, Germany, France and Spain.
 Sales revenue for 2010 was $4.33 billion and gross profit was $1.41 billion.

 In 2011, WikiLeaks revealed that the corporation had previously lobbied the State Department to prevent the raise of Haiti's minimum-wage to $0.61 an hour from $0.31 an hour.